snowplow/snowplowanalytics.com/_posts/2020-01-28-snowplow-js-analytics-sdk-0.3.0-released/index.md

 <h2 id="upgrade">4.
 Upgrading</h2>

-The Snowplow JavaScript and TypeScript Analytics SDK is available on NPM and can be installed with NPM:
+The Snowplow JavaScript and TypeScript Analytics SDK is available on NPM.
+Snowplow Insights and Open Source users can install it with NPM:

 `npm install --save snowplow-analytics-sdk`